WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 -   Data Type is captured in `differential.element[*].type`

--   Input Options: is captured in the bindings
+-   Input Options: is captured in the bindings - a value set for the options

 -   Input Option Groupings: this is a grouper for the rows that have a common group.

 -   Quantity Sub-type (integer, decimal, duration)

--   Calculation TO DO

 -   Validation Condition is captured in
     -   `differential.element[*].comment`